 On certain levers, like the ones included with KS Lev and Rock Shox Reverb posts, the rider is forced to bring their thumb above the handlebars to push a button or bring a lever down.
 Why is this a big deal?
 Most of the time, it’s not, but if you’re a racer and cherish time and efficiency, it might be.
 A more ergonomic dropper post remote can also improve control since it allows riders to keep a firm grip on the bars at all times.

-Brands like Wolf Tooth and the newly released line up of Shimano XTR components offer upgrade options for dropper post levers that are easily accessible by thumb, under the handlebar.
+Brands like Wolf Tooth and PNW Components offer upgrade options for dropper post levers that are easily accessible by thumb, under the handlebar.
 They work with most dropper posts.
 Kind Shock also has a $35 lever upgrade that will work with all of their droppers.
 Note that many of these upgrade levers are meant to be used with 1x drivetrain configurations in place of one of the shifters.

 The debut of the OneUp EDC (everyday carry) system at Sea Otter in 2017 got a lot of people talking.
 It was innovative, functional, and affordable.
 It allows mountain bikers to store a multi-tool with different tool bits, a tire lever, and a CO2 cartridge, all within a system that fits in a mountain bike fork steerer tube.